-The School of Nursing provides an opportunity for individuals who have had prior experience in nursing to receive advanced standing in the program to which admission is sought.
+The School of Nursing provides an opportunity for individuals who have successfully completed college courses to receive advanced standing.
 Admission to the program is essentially the same as for other applicants to UVM.
 In accord with University policy, the student may apply for transfer credits or credits by examination in general education, sciences, and selected nursing courses.